Work for 'on the ground' therapists

 Relational Activism is best described, as endeavouring to bring about social change through the power of relationships.
 Becca Dove and Tim Fisher, in their paper, The personal is the political: Relational activism and social justice, cite activist, writer and counsellor Vikki Reynolds, as an example of the relational in action.
 She talks of being: “amazingly alive in our work when we are able to be fully and relationally engaged, stay connected with hope, with a spirit of social justice” .
 Hope and connection, are two words that are extremely close to my heart.
 The belief that we can make changes, not just through what may be described as, the stereotypical traditional activism (which sometimes highlights the divisiveness, a kind of ’them and us’ approach), but, through the building of relationships and forming of connections, feels paramount.
 Relational Activism is at the heart of the debating and campaigning work that we do at #TherapistsConnect .
 I also describe in this video, how I view my work with the BACP, from a relational activist perspective:

 One of the other causes that I feel passionately about is that mental health provision should be much more readily available for the general public - accessible, free and fast on the NHS.
 One of my beliefs is that significantly more money needs to be put into mental health services, and crucially, that existing trained professional ought to be utilised.
 The counselling and psychotherapy profession, currently unregulated, feels like it is invisible, and a whole workforce is being ignored.
 This is awful for both people who desperately need our help, and for us professionals, who are limited in job options (hence why so many now need to go into private practice).
-I’m currently part of the ‘campaign for universal access to counselling and psychotherapy’ (uACT), and am part of their spokesperson team.
+I've been part of the ‘campaign for universal access to counselling and psychotherapy’ (uACT), and for the Therapy and Social Change Summit, Mind the Vote, I delivered a keynote entitled From Relational Therapy to Relational Activism: The Search for Humanness in a Disconnected World.
+I am also an active member of the Psychotherapy and Counselling Union (PCU), and through persistent and effective communication on behalf of the union, was a pivotal player in getting the Professional Standards Suthroty (PSA) to conduct a review into SCoPEd.

 I’ll keep working for equality, and the championing of rights for all, as best as I can through a relational activist perspective.
 As the late Desmond Tutu, who did so much good work for the anti-apartheid movement, and later, for LGBTQ+ rights said, “don’t raise your voice, improve your argument”.